 Artwork is by Sandbox Studio, Chicago with Corinne Mucha and appeared in Symmetry Magazine.

 Nearly all physicists expect the experiment to find a mass less than four millionths that of the electron.
 But Robert Ehrlich, a retired physics and astronomy department chair from George Mason University, who is not associated with KATRIN, believes they will find three specific larger masses, one of which is imaginary.
 The three masses, part of his unconventional “3 + 3” neutrino model, should each create a distinctive feature in the electron spectrum, so if they are all observed there should be no doubt as to the model’s validity.

 Ehrlich first proposed his model in a 2013 paper, and more recently he wrote a 2019 paper published in Advances in Astronomy, which summarizes all the evidence since found in support of the model.
-Confident that KATRIN will validate his model, Ehrlich has been writing a popular level book “Hunting the Tachyon: How faster-than-light particles stayed hidden for over a century.”
+Confident that KATRIN will validate his model which he has shown is consistent with the experiments initial results, Ehrlich has been writing a popular level book “Hunting the Tachyon: and finding three unicorns and a herd of elephants.”
 Many neutrino experts have dismissed Ehrlich’s work as coming from someone who sees tachyons wherever he looks.
 “Guilty as charged,” he recently replied.
 “I have seen tachyons wherever I looked — because I have looked for them exactly where one would expect them if they really exist.”
 He goes on to note that: “A finding that one type of neutrino is a tachyon will require a radical revision in our understanding of both subatomic particle physics and cosmology.
 Some have suggested it even raises the possibility of using tachyons to send messages back in time.”